Mhsp990/ACC_Final_Project_Code/README.md

-# Adaptative Cruise Control Code
+# Adaptive Cruise Control Code

 In this repository, we developed the code for our ACC based on the Matlab model and requirements at ACC_Code/ACC/Code.c.
 Was also developed some test suites to verify the code operation.